Moodle Top Ten

 The key navigation tools to promote to students are: the Navigation Drawer, via which they ‘hop’ between sites or sections; the ‘Breadcrumbs’ showing their ‘depth’ within a site; and the Dashboard, which (by default) displays a hierarchical structure of their course enrolments.

 - Watch and share the Moodle for UAL students video (4m)

-Moodle can act as a repository of uploaded files, but text, images and media can also be published directly via the ‘Atto’ editor.
-This Moodle-native content generally has a higher Ally-accessibility-score than uploaded files; and it is more mobile-friendly too.
-Therefore, where feasible, enter text and images directly into a Moodle Page, rather than uploading a PDF or Word document.
-Read number ten in this list for more advice on resources.
+Moodle can act as a repository of uploaded files, but text, images and media can also be published directly via the built-in ‘Atto’ editor.
+This Moodle-native content generally has a higher Ally accessibility scores than uploaded files; and it is more mobile-friendly too.

 3. Name items uniquely and self-evidently